joe-sharp/github_project_fetch/README.md

 # 🪄 GitHub Repository Fetcher

-A Ruby Sinatra application that fetches public repositories from GitHub users using the GitHub API with JWT authentication.
+A Ruby serverless application that fetches public repositories from GitHub users using the GitHub API with JWT authentication, deployed on Vercel.

 ## ✨ Features